polyaxon/polyaxon/site/faq/after-upgrade-my-code-disappeared.md

 ---
 title: "After upgrading Polyaxon I was not able to start experiments because of failed builds."
-meta_title: "After upgrading Polyaxon I was not able to start experiments, jobs, and nontebooks, because of failed builds, the code was not there anymore. - FAQ"
+meta_title: "After upgrading Polyaxon I was not able to start experiments, jobs, and notebooks, because of failed builds, the code was not there anymore. - FAQ"
 meta_description: "Polyaxon provides several ways for storing the logs, the default method uses a local path on the host node."
 featured: false
 custom_excerpt: "Polyaxon provides several ways for storing the logs, the default method uses a local path on the host node."